jonataslaw/flutter_web_responsive/README.md

 # flutter_web_example

-A Beauty and responsible flutter web concept
+A Beauty and responsive flutter web concept

 ## Getting Started
 clone this repository: